-A Tax Loss Carryforward (also called a Net Operating Loss NOL carryforward) is a mechanism firms can use to carry forward losses from prior years to offset future profits and therefore lower future income taxes.
-The way a Tax Loss Carryforward works is that a schedule is generated to track all cumulative losses, which are used in future years to reduce profits until the balance in the TLCF is zero.
+A Net Operating Loss (NOL) or Tax Loss Carryforward is a tax provision that allows firms to carry forward losses from prior years to offset future profits, and, therefore, lower future income taxes.
+The way a Tax Loss Carryforward works is that a schedule is generated to track all cumulative losses, which are then applied in future years to reduce profits until the balance in the TLCF is zero.
 An NOL carryforward schedule is commonly used in financial modeling.

-What is the purpose of a Tax Loss Carryforward?
+What is the Purpose of an NOL/Tax Loss Carryforward?

 Tax Loss Carryforwards exist so that the total lifetime taxes for a firm will, in theory, be the same no matter how their profits and losses are spread out.